Walking guidance

 Why does the registration form request my personal information?

 The information requested on the registration form is essential to allow us to administer and evaluate the program.
-If you have any concerns about providing any particular information, please email walking@heartfoundation.org.au
+If you have any concerns about providing any particular information, please email walking@heartfoundation.org.au or review the Terms and Conditions and Privacy Statement.

 I have forgotten my password, how can I reset it?